 It is therefore the internship company’s responsibility to insure the intern, just as all other employees are insured.
 Associations and sole proprietors are also covered by the duty to insure, even if you don’t have any other employees.

 If the internship takes place in a company outside of Denmark, then it is the student's responsibility to examine and assess whether he or she can be covered by the company's insurance policies.
 In cases where the student is not covered by the company's insurance, the student must ensure that they have any necessary insurance.

 The Multimedia Design programme is a 2-year higher education Academy Profession programme which, among other thins, qualifies the students to work with digital communication, design and web solutions for example as a UX designer, frontend developer, digital designer, application developer, social media manager or specialist, web developer, or digital communication consultant.
 The admission requirements are upper secondary certificates (STX, HHX, HF, HTX) or a relevant vocational education.

 You can find an intern by placing an advert in our job portal

 It’s free, and your advert will be available to all students who are looking for an internship company.

 In the advert, explain what tasks you want solved and what expectations you have to the student’s competencies and personal profile.

-Here are some examples of companies that have had students in an internship from Multimedia Design and Communication.
+Here are some examples of companies that have had students in an internship from Multimedia Design.

 If you have any questions, you are always welcome to contact us.